-Learn the pros and cons of different WordPress form plugins, including Elementor forms.
+Learn the pros and cons of different WordPress form plugins and widgets, including Elementor forms.

 There are many uses for forms.
 Whether you want to add a contact form to your site, accept online bookings, let your visitors upload files, or you need to publish an online calculator or quote form, WordPress forms is a topic web professionals need to contend with.